Satramvivek/HR-Analytics/README.md

 1. Project overview

- In this project scenario, I have been asked to create a dashboard for HR analytics
+ In this project scenario, I have been asked to create a dashboard for HR analytics.
+The KPIs to show are given in the image below:
  <img width="1828" height="726" alt="image" src="https://github.com/user-attachments/assets/3296183d-d2a2-46d3-95e1-dc285cea8a84" />